Idaho Sports Betting

 The concern I have is that the paid daily sports offerings provided by these companies constitute gambling under Idaho law.
 I have a duty to enforce and uphold that law.
 I commend the companies for negotiating in good faith and agreeing not to make these contests available in Idaho.

-This was obviously bad news for Idaho sports fans, but the upside is that the AG’s press release noted that the agreement included a legal path to resume real-money fantasy sports contests in Idaho if the state legislature ever changes the law to legalize daily fantasy sports.
+The upside is that the AG’s press release noted that the agreement included a legal path to resume daily fantasy sports contests in Idaho if the state legislature changes the law to legalize daily fantasy sports sites.

 Idaho Online Gambling